sjpollard/egocentric-compressed-learning/README.md

 - `--matrix-type` (str): `'bernoulli'` or `'gaussian'` matrices
 - `--measurements` (int tuple): Heights of measurement matrices
 - `--modes` (int tuple): Modes corresponding to measurement matrices
-- `--learn-matrix` (on/off): Adds the measurement matrices as a learnable parameter
+- `--learn-phi` (on/off): Adds the measurement matrices as a learnable parameter
+- `--learn-theta` (on/off): Adds the inference matrices as a learnable parameter
 - `--num-annotations` (int): Number of annotations to postprocess from EPIC-KITCHENS
 - `--chunks` (int): Number of evenly sized chunks in preprocessed dataset
 - `--ratio` (int tuple): Ratio of train/val/test splits respectively in postprocessed dataset